What is the average burn rate for startups?

 The average burn rate in startups

-The average burn rate for startups varies based on factors such as startup stage, industry, business model, growth strategy, and funding availability.
+The average burn rate for startups depends significantly on factors such as startup stage, industry, business model, growth strategy, and funding availability.

 • Startup stage: Early-stage startups typically have higher burn rates than later-stage startups.
 This is because early-stage startups typically focus on product development and growth, which can be very capital-intensive.